isomerpages/moe-xinminsec/_school-resources-for-parents/School Rules and Regulations.md

 * Xinmin PE T-shirts and shorts are to be worn for PE lessons.
 Students are not to wear PE attire on days they do not have PE.
 * Class T-shirts are only for graduating classes (Sec 4 and Sec 5) and their design and use must be approved by the School Management.
 * Students may report to school in half uniform on days when they have PE (Half uniform is defined as PE top and uniform bottom).
-* Students are not to wear jewellery, necklaces, bracelets, ornaments or makeup.
-Religious items must not be worn/displayed visibly.
+* Students should not wear jewelry, accessories (other than those stated here), makeup or items not in the prescribed school uniform.
+Female students may wear hair accessories such as hair bands and clips, which are to be black, dark brown or dark blue.
+Female students may wear a pair of small ear-studs.
+The ear stud must not be more than 5mm in diameter.
+Earrings are not allowed.
 * Fingernails are to be short and unpainted.
-* Ear sticks and ear rings or studs are not allowed on boys.
-* Girls may wear one ear stud per earlobe.
-The ear stud must not be more than 5mm in diameter.
-Ear rings are not allowed.
 * Piercing of any other part of the body is not allowed.
 * Tattoos on any part of the body are not allowed.
 * Highlighting or dyeing of hair is not allowed.